-tune into liam hodges’s house party for autumn/winter 18
+tune into liam hodges’s house party for fall/winter 18

 From grunge to gunge, Ian Dury to Mr Blobby, new wave to gabba rave, Liam Hodges was all about the fun and freedom of youth.

 “For me, it was about getting my hands dirty and experimenting with new processes.”
-Alongside bleached denim, colouring book graphics and badge-covered tailoring, airbrushing by hand was just one of many experiments that injected fun and personality into garments.
+Alongside bleached denim, coloring book graphics, and badge-covered tailoring, airbrushing by hand was just one of many experiments that injected fun and personality into garments.
 “I’d never even used an airbrush before.
 It was about creative exploration.
-A fuck it, let’s try it mentality.”
-Removing themselves of any rigid studio structure, Hodges and his team cut, pasted and manipulated their garments right up to showtime.
+A 'Fuck it, let’s try it' mentality.”
+Removing themselves of any rigid studio structure, Hodges and his team cut, pasted, and manipulated their garments right up to showtime.
 “Ordinarily, items return from our factories and they’re ready for the catwalk.
 This season, it was just the beginning really.”
-As soon as the garments returned from the factory, it was about playing with processes of customisation.
+As soon as the garments returned from the factory, it was about playing with processes of customization.
 “Pieces were only finished when we said they were finished.
-It was less organised than normal but all the better for it.”
+It was less organized than normal, but all the better for it.”

-As so much of fashion becomes increasingly commercialised, London’s brightest talents are fighting back.
-Alongside Charles Jeffrey LOVERBOY, Rottingdean Bazaar, Art School and more, Liam Hodges is helping to make a London menswear fun again.
+As so much of fashion becomes increasingly commercialized, London’s brightest talents are fighting back.
+Alongside Charles Jeffrey LOVERBOY, Rottingdean Bazaar, Art School, and more, Liam Hodges is helping to make London menswear fun again.
 “Ultimately, I want people to feel happy and excited by this collection, that’s what it should be, right?”